rob-lian/DeepWindow/code/ReadMe.md

 ***Important Note:**
 1. There is a weights file pretrained previous, which can be used to run the program of road tracking.

-2. The are some training samples in the data directory, where demostrate the format of our training sample.
+2. The are some training samples in the data directory, which demostrate the format of our training sample.
 You can generat your own training samples according these samples.

 3. The tracking progress will be slower and slower due to the time consuming operation of plot function.
 You can turn off the variable of visualize_tracing to run the road tracking fast.